 - The situation surrounding your sale

-- The quality of the REX Team in your area
+- The quality of the REX employees in your area

 The important thing to remember is that there’s no obligation to move forward or commit when you’re interviewing different real estate agents or services.